PikachuEXE/Linkumori/README.md

 ## license

-For full license texts, please see the [LICENSE-MAIN](LICENSE-MAIN) file in the project repository.
+For full license texts, please see the [LICENSE](LICENSE) file in the project repository.

 ## Acknowledgments